-NICE has recommended the direct Factor Xa inhibitor rivaroxaban, in combination with aspirin, as an option to prevent atherothrombotic events in adults with coronary artery disease or symptomatic peripheral artery disease at high risk of ischaemic events.
+NICE has recommended the direct Factor Xa inhibitor rivaroxaban (Xarelto), in combination with aspirin, as an option to prevent atherothrombotic events in adults with coronary artery disease or symptomatic peripheral artery disease at high risk of ischaemic events.

 For people with coronary artery disease, a high risk of ischaemic events is defined as:

 - age 65 or over, or

 - atherosclerosis in at least 2 vascular territories (such as coronary, cerebrovascular, or peripheral arteries), or